Casimir Pulaski: Northern front

 Pulaski went to Yorktown, where he met with General Horatio Gates and suggested the creation of a new unit.
-At Gates' recommendation, Congress confirmed his previous appointment to the rank of a brigadier general, with a special title of "Commander of the Horse", and authorized the formation of a corps of 68 lancers and 200 light infantry.
-This corps, which became known as the Pulaski Cavalry Legion, was recruited mainly in Baltimore, where it was headquartered.
+At Gates' recommendation, Congress confirmed his previous appointment to the rank of a brigadier general, with a special title of "Commander of the Horse", and authorised the formation of a corps of 68 lancers and 200 light infantry.
+This corps, which became known as the Pulaski's Legion, was recruited mainly in Baltimore, where it was headquartered.
+By August 1778, the Pulaski's Legion numbered about 330 men, both Americans and foreigners.
+American Major-General Charles Lee commented on the high standards of the Legion's training.
 Henry Wadsworth Longfellow would later commemorate in verse the consecration of the Legion's banner.
-By August 1778, it numbered about 330 men, both Americans and foreigners.
-British major general Charles Lee commented on the high standards of the Legion's training.
+Longfellow's poem "The Hymn of the Moravian Nuns" was, however, retracted by the poet in 1857 due to its ahistorical details.
+Furthermore, according to the latest research it turns out that the Pulaski banner, which symbolised the legion, was inspired by the colours of the Hungarian national flag (red, white and green) in use since the early 17th century, and was created by the Moravian Lutheran Sisters according to the instructions of Michael Kovats in Bethlehem, Pennsylvania, in early 1778.
+The flag embedded cultural history elements reflecting the close Hungarian-Polish friendship and interstate relations back to the centuries.

 The "father of the American cavalry" demanded much of his men and trained them in tested cavalry tactics.
-He used his own personal finances when money from Congress was scarce, in order to assure his forces of the finest equipment and personal safety.
+Pulaski, supported by Michael Kovats, often referred to as the co-founder of the U.S. cavalry, made great efforts to turn their cavalry into an effective force, and the improvement of the Legion's mounted arm drew high praise from the British.
+Pulaski used his own personal finances when money from Congress was scarce, in order to assure his forces of the finest equipment and personal safety.
 However, later that year a controversy arose related to the Legion's finances, and its requisitions from the local populace.
-His troubles with the auditors continued until his death; Pulaski complained that he received inadequate funds, was obstructed by locals and officials, and was forced to spend his own money.
+His troubles with the auditors continued until his death.
+Pulaski complained that he received inadequate funds, was obstructed by locals and officials, and was forced to spend his own money.
 He was not cleared of these charges until after his death.

-In the autumn Pulaski was ordered to Little Egg Harbor on the coast of southeast New Jersey, where in the engagement on October 15, known as the Affair at Little Egg Harbor, the legion suffered heavy losses.
+In the autumn Pulaski was ordered to Little Egg Harbor on the coast of southeast New Jersey, where in the engagement on October 15, known as the affair at Little Egg Harbor, the legion suffered heavy losses.
 During the following winter Pulaski was stationed at Minisink, at that time in northwestern New Jersey.
 Ordered to take part in the punitive Sullivan Expedition against the Iroquois, he was dissatisfied with this command, and intended to leave the service and return to Europe, but instead asked to be reassigned to the Southern front.
 On February 2, 1779, Washington instead ordered him to South Carolina.